datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 DataManager
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Person (or organisation with a staff of data managers, such as a data centre) responsible for maintaining the finished resource
+**Description:** Person (or organisation with a staff of data managers, such as a data centre) responsible for maintaining the finished resource.

 **Usage Notes:** The work done by this person or organisation ensures that the resource is periodically “refreshed” in terms of software/hardware support, is kept available or is protected from unauthorized access, is stored in accordance with industry standards, and is handled in accordance with the records management requirements applicable to it.